 Mission & Vision

 Art21 provides unparalleled access to the artist’s voice to diverse audiences around the world, using the power of digital media to introduce millions of people to contemporary art and artists.
-For nearly two decades, Art21 has changed the paradigm for teaching and learning about the creative process.
+For over two decades, Art21 has changed the paradigm for teaching and learning about the creative process.

 The Art21 Michael C. Sandler Education Program engages audiences in dialogue about the contemporary art and the artists featured in Art21 films.
 Art21’s educational initiatives include the Art21 Educators learning community, the production of interpretive resources, professional development workshops and lectures, and participatory programs and screening events.